 Split tunneling and app protection are 2 extra features that allow you to customize how CyberGhost works on your devices.

-On Windows, you can add a URL under the smart rules menu in a section called Exceptions.
+On Windows, you can add a URL under the Smart Rules menu in a section called Exceptions.

 Split tunneling is not available for macOS, iOS, or Linux, which is frustrating.
 The limited nature of this feature is not ideal either.
 It’s tough to use it for streaming platforms on a desktop, and it’s hard to pinpoint websites on a phone.

 App Protection lets you add apps to a list, so CyberGhost automatically launches and connects when you open them.
 The list is in a section called App Rules, and it’s under the Smart Rules menu.
-I tried it with Netflix, and it worked flawlessly.
-It connected me to a US server automatically, so I could head straight to Netflix US without any other manual configuration.

 Tor Compatibility